 1. Maternal Age

-Mothers who are forty or more in age are more likely to have complications and face problems related to placenta.
+Women who are 40 years of age or above are more likely to have complications and may face placental problems.

 Any kind of trauma to the abdominal region of a pregnant woman may prove to be fatal and cause serious issues with the placenta as well.